Crossing the Conversational Chasm: A Primer on Natural Language Processing for Multilingual Task-Oriented Dialogue Systems: Task-Oriented Dialogue Systems

 Traditionally, \tod systems included a component for \textit{dialogue state tracking} (DST), which falls in between NLU and dialogue management.
 The purpose of DST models \shortcite[\textit{inter alia}]{henderson2014word,mrkvsic2017neural,perez2017dialog,zhong2018global} is to maintain a \textit{dialogue belief state}, the summary of the dialogue history.
 This includes all the goals and slot values expressed by the user throughout the conversation.
 The input to DST at each user turn consists of the previous belief state and the outputs of the intent classification and slot filling modules; the output of DST is the new or updated belief state.
-More recently, however, with the advent of attention-based Transformer models \shortcite{vaswani2017attention,devlin2019bert}, and their ability to encode long sequences and capture long-distance dependencies, it has become possible to build latent representations of the dialogue history (from scratch) at every turn.
-This removed the need for maintaining an explicit belief state, and consequently, ousted DST from many recent \tod systems \shortcite{wolf2019transfertransfo,budzianowski2019hello}.
-Despite its diminished importance in more recent Transformer-powered \tod systems, for completeness we still provide a brief overview of DST in multilingual \tod later in \S\ref{sec:stquo}.
+With the advent of attention-based Transformer models \shortcite{vaswani2017attention,devlin2019bert} and their ability to encode long sequences and capture long-distance dependencies, however, it has become possible to build latent representations of the dialogue history (from scratch) at every turn.
+Since maintaining an explicit belief state was no longer a strict requirement, this diminished the importance of DST in several Transformer-powered \tod systems \shortcite{wolf2019transfertransfo,budzianowski2019hello}.
+Nonetheless, more recent work demonstrates that explicit dialogue state tracking may still be beneficial even for these models \shortcite{lee2021improving,lee2021sumbt+}.
+Hence, we provide a brief overview of DST in multilingual \tod later in \S\ref{sec:stquo}.

 \textbf{Dialogue (Policy) Management (PM)} refers to the \tod component responsible for choosing the system actions based on the current dialogue state.
 Approaches to PM can be broadly categorised into those based on rules, supervised learning, or reinforcement learning \shortcite<RL;>{su2018deep}.
 RL-based PM has been the predominant paradigm in recent years, because it is more flexible than rules and does not require utterance-level annotations like supervised learning.
 Nevertheless, a large number of conversations along with the final outcome label (i.e., successful or not successful) are still needed as a reward/penalty for RL.
 This has directed the research efforts towards simulating user interactions with the policy manager \shortcite{el2016sequence,cuayahuitl2017simpleds,cao2020adaptive}.
 PM models are independent from the dialogue language: they receive an abstract representation of the dialogue state from NLU and/or DST and produce an abstract action representation for the response generator; because of this, PM is not of particular interest in the context of multilingual \tod, as it inherits all the challenges and corresponding solutions directly from the research on monolingual PM.